monero-project/monero-docs/docs/en/rpc-library/wallet-rpc.md

 -   _fee_  - Integer value of the fee charged for the txn.
 -   _multisig_txset_  - Set of multisig transactions in the process of being signed (empty for non-multisig).
 -   _tx_blob_  - Raw transaction represented as hex string, if get_tx_hex is true.
--   _tx_hash_  - String for the publically searchable transaction hash.
+-   _tx_hash_  - String for the publicly searchable transaction hash.
 -   _tx_key_  - String for the transaction key if get_tx_key is true, otherwise, blank string.
 -   _tx_metadata_  - Set of transaction metadata needed to relay this transfer later, if get_tx_metadata is true.
 -   _unsigned_txset_  - String.
 Set of unsigned tx for cold-signing purposes.